 In September of 2009, Marty was appointed Attorney General by Governor Mike Rounds.
 In 2010 and 2014, Marty was overwhelmingly elected as South Dakota’s Attorney General.
 As Attorney General, he served as the chief law enforcement officer and legal advisor for the State.
 Marty has served as the Chairman of the National Association of Attorneys General and the Conference of Western Attorneys General.
 In 2016, Marty was honored to receive the National Kelley-Wyman Outstanding Attorney General award.

-South Dakota School of Mines and Technology, B.S., Electrical Engineering with Honors - 1992
+- Undergraduate School: South Dakota School of Mines and Technology, B.S.
+Electrical Engineering, with Honors - 1992

 - Federal District Court for South Dakota - 1997

 - Federal Eighth Circuit Court of Appeals - 1998

 - South Dakota v.
 Wayfair, 138 S.Ct.
 2080 (2018)—Oral argument counsel at US Supreme Court on 5-4 decision overruling the fifty-year physical presence requirement for state sales tax collection for online sales